snimu/blog/contents/modded-nanogpt-multi-output/article.md

 ## The record

+I will present the record in three steps: (1) reproducing the baseline results, (2) explaining the architectural change made to produce the record results, and (3) showing the record results.

+### Baseline

-The baseline comes from PR#137.
+The baseline comes from [PR#137](https://github.com/KellerJordan/modded-nanogpt/pull/137).
 I re-ran the code for 5 runs and got the following results:

 - Mean final validation loss: 2.9191
-- Mean time: 1393.16 ~= 23.22 minutes
+- Mean time: 1393.16 seconds ~= 23.22 minutes
 - T-test p-value: 0.01194797508928048

+So after only 5 runs, we can be ~98.8% sure that the mean loss over an infinite number of runs would be below 2.92, our target loss.

+### Record - Technique

 I simply added the output of layer 11 (the 12'th layer) to the output of the final layer (layer 15, or the 16'th layer), in a weighted sum.
-The weights are scalars and are learned.
 This just means that right before applying the language head, I do this:

 ```python
 skip_lambdas = self.scalars[-2:]
 x = norm(x) * skip_lambdas[0] + norm(skip_connections[11]) * skip_lambdas[1]
 ```

+Some details:

-Where the `skip_connections` contain the output latents of each layer, at the corresponding position.
+- `skip_connections` contain the output latents of each layer, at the corresponding position
+- The `skip_lambdas` are learned scalar values; they are initialized to 1.0 for x and to 0.0 for the skip connection, and then actively optimized over the course of training

+### Record - Results

 Doing this allowed me to reduce the step count from 5590 to 5550, which lead to the following results.